-As Americans, I think we sometimes overlook the holiday traditions of other nations, even the ones we share.
-Christmas, for example, is celebrated by nearly 2 billion people around the world - and there is no way they all celebrate the same way.
+As Americans, we sometimes overlook the holiday traditions of other nations, even the ones we share.
+Christmas, for example, is celebrated by nearly 2 billion people around the world and, yet, everyone has different traditions.
 What different decor is used?
 What foods are different?
 What different smells trigger signs of the Christmas season?
-Yes, that last one is a bit out of the blue, but hear me out - it makes perfect sense:

 Many people equate Christmas with the smell of pine, but someone from a tropical country doesn't necessarily have access to a Fraser Fir.
-So, my question, is not how do other cultures celebrate Christmas, but rather, what does Christmas smell like in other countries?
-Luckily, I found this great post by Sille Vadj from Estonia.
+So, what does Christmas smell like in other countries?

 Leave your comments below - where are you from and what does your Christmas smell like?

 It seems to be quite a simple question, at least for Estonians.
 Almost everyone would reply at once: sauerkraut, roast pork, and blood sausage.
 And maybe not so much the taste, but rather the smell of gingerbread and clementines.
 Then I started to think whether the taste scale is still wider than that.
 That’s why I decided to carry out a kind of sociological inquiry and asked my friends, colleagues and acquaintances: What does Christmas taste and smell like to you?

 To me Christmas smells probably most like a blown-out candle, or rather a mixture of smells of blown-out candles, fir tree and clementine peels.
 It reminds me of this peculiar, a bit sad, and bittersweet feeling from childhood, when candles were blown out, smoke was curling into the air and there was Christmas night outside the windows.